Lower School Program

 Quakerism

-Lower school students focus on the testimonies of community and integrity — particularly justice, conflict resolution, identity, and ethics.
-They also practice reflection, mindfulness, and centering, enhancing their personal connection to silence and our weekly Meeting for Worship.
-Lower School students learn to listen to their inner voice, allowing it to guide them when solving conflict, hear multiple perspectives, lead their community, or understand their emotions.
+They also practice reflection, mindfulness, and centering, enhancing their personal connection to silence.
+Lower School students learn to listen to their inner voice, allowing it to guide them when solving conflict, lead their community, and understand their emotions.
 Throughout their time in Lower School, students become more and more familiar with Quaker beliefs, from learning about the simple lifestyle of Quakers in the younger grades to exploring and practicing Quaker decision-making processes in fourth and fifth grades.

 Fourth grade immigration unit